 Types of laws and where to find them

-Information about the differences between federal, state, and local laws is available from LawHelp.org.
+Information about the differences among federal, state, and local laws is available from LawHelp.org.

 Revised Code of Washington

-These are the all of the permanent laws passed by the state legislature that are now in force.
-They are arranged by subject matter, and are in effect throughout the state of Washington.
+The Revised Code of Washington (RCW) are the all of the permanent laws passed by the state legislature that are now in force.
+They are arranged by subject matter, and are in effect throughout Washington state.
 It does not include temporary laws such as appropriations acts.
 The official version of the RCW is published by the Statute Law Committee and the Code Reviser.

 Clark County Code